Redot-Engine/redot-docs/contributing/development/compiling/compiling_for_windows.rst

           For each MSYS2 MinGW subsystem, you should then run `pip3 install scons` in its shell.

-.. seealso:: To get the Godot source code for compiling, see
+.. seealso:: To get the redot source code for compiling, see
              :ref:`doc_getting_source`.

-             For a general overview of SCons usage for Godot, see :ref:`doc_introduction_to_the_buildsystem`.
+             For a general overview of SCons usage for redot, see :ref:`doc_introduction_to_the_buildsystem`.

 Setting up SCons